weaver-design/wued-fullpage/README.md

 # WUED Fullpage

-How to drag and move in A [fullpage.js v3](https://github.com/alvarotrigo/fullPage.js) without any extensions ?
+How to drag and move in [fullpage.js v3](https://github.com/alvarotrigo/fullPage.js) without any extensions ?

 ## Getting Start